The short annotation description of our books describes the book as follows:

 bds or Bds

-boards, usually the hard card of a book’s binding, usually covered, as in “marbled bds” or “cloth boards”
+boards, usually the hard card of a book’s binding, usually covered and decorated, as in “marbled bds” or “cloth boards”

 embossed design or text on binding or pages: “blind”, because uncoloured